chemistrykit/selenium-prep/README.txt

 == USAGE:

-=== Environment Variables

-SE_OS_TYPE (e.g., 'linux32', 'linux64', 'mac32', 'win32', 'win64' -- automatically detected)
-SE_OS_TYPE_BIT (e.g., '32', '64' -- defaults to '32')
-SE_DOWNLOAD_LOCATION (e.g., full path)

-NOTE: SE_DOWNLOAD_LOCATION is the only variable you need to set.
-If is not set properly, a RuntimeError will be returned along with a helpful message.

-=== Prep

-SeleniumPrep.prep
+require 'selenium-prep'
+ENV['SE_DOWNLOAD_LOCATION'] = 'full path to permanent folder you want to use' SeleniumPrep.prep

+NOTE:

-NOTE: This will download the files for your OS, attempt to set the path on your system, and check that the path is set correctly.
-If not, it will provide some debugging output.
+- This will download the files for your OS, set the path on your system, and check that the path is set correctly.

-=== Downloading

-SeleniumPrep.download

-NOTE: The downloader will check to see if the download directory is empty.
-If not, it will prompt you to proceed, overwriting files of the same name.

-=== Check System Path

-Find out if your path is set correctly and if not provide some debugging output.

-SeleniumPrep.path_set?

-NOTE: Will return a boolean result in addition to debugging output.
+- If using on Windows, it's best to use forward slashes instead of back blashes.

 == LICENSE: